BasedAgents/smart-contracts/docs/Whitepaper.md

 ### 1.2 Real Utility, Not Meme Tokens

-Unlike most AI agent tokens in the market today, which function merely as speculative meme coins, Agent tokens on Based Agents provide real governance power and utility through a balanced system of Director control and token holder oversight:
+Unlike most AI agent tokens in the market today, which function merely as speculative meme coins, Agent tokens on Based Agents provide real utility through a flexible governance system that evolves with the Agent's needs.

+The Director—technically the controller of the Agent's governance smart contracts and Agent's Wallet—is initially set to the Agent creator but can be transferred to other entities including a DAO controlled by token holders.
+This role enables efficient Agent operations while maintaining token holder protection through veto rights.
+For detailed information about governance mechanisms, voting parameters, and the Director role, please refer to our [Governance documentation](./Governance.md).

-1. **Agent Treasury and Fund Control**
+1. **Agent Treasury and Operations**
-   - Director (Agent creator) has direct operational control over the Agent's treasury
+   - Efficient treasury management through the Agent's Wallet
-   - Token holders have veto power over financial transactions
-   - Director can propose and execute fund allocations
+   - Streamlined operational decision-making
-   - Token holders can block concerning transactions through veto
+   - Token holder oversight through veto mechanisms

-2. **Technical Governance**
+2. **Technical Implementation**
-   - Director controls the Agent's codebase and can choose repository visibility
+   - Agile codebase and model management
-   - Director manages AI model selection and parameters
-   - Director can modify the Agent's operational logic
+   - Flexible integration capabilities
-   - Token holders have veto power over technical changes
+   - Community-driven technical evolution
-   - Token holders can transfer the Director role with sufficient votes

-3. **Strategic Direction**
+3. **Strategic Development**
-   - Director sets the Agent's objectives and KPIs
-   - Director proposes new integrations or partnerships
+   - Rapid response to market opportunities
-   - Director defines risk parameters and constraints
+   - Framework for partnerships and integrations
-   - Token holders can veto strategic changes
-   - Token holders can influence direction through market forces
+   - Progressive path to community governance

-4. **Agent Rewards**
+4. **Economic Alignment**
-   - 50% of all transaction fees go to the Agent's Coinbase MPC Wallet
+   - 50% of transaction fees to Agent's Wallet
+   - Incentivized community participation
-   - Director controls wallet operations through governance
+   - Value accrual through utility
-   - Token holders have veto power over wallet transactions
-   - Token holders can vote to transfer Director role if needed

-This governance model balances efficient operation with token holder protection.
-While the Director maintains operational control for agile development, token holders have strong oversight through veto powers and the ability to transfer the Director role.
-This makes these tokens true governance instruments with real utility, rather than purely speculative assets.
+This balanced model ensures both efficient operation and sustainable growth, making these tokens true utility instruments rather than purely speculative assets.

 ## 2. Based Agents: The Universal AI Agent Marketplace